JonnyC275/jonnyc275/tests/saas-account-executive-job.md

 ---
 layout: default
-title: Saas Account Executive Job
+title: How I Got a Software Sales Job with No Degree and Little Pertinent Experience
-description: How I Got a Software Sales Job with No Degree and Little Pertinent Experience
+description: Sales
 ---

 # Summary